evolution-linux/evolution-docs/src/config/date-time.md

 To maintain accuracy of your system's clock, you can use the [Network Time Protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol) (NTP).

-Void provides packages for three NTP daemons: NTP, OpenNTPD and Chrony.
+EvolutionOS provides packages for three NTP daemons: NTP, OpenNTPD and Chrony.

 Once you have installed an NTP daemon, you can [enable the service](../config/services/index.md#managing-services) for it, either through